-Learn About the U.S. Federal Reserve Dot Plot
+What Is the US Federal Reserve Dot Plot?

 The Fed dot plot is a critical news release

 U.S. Federal Reserve policy is critical to all global financial markets, so any insight into what the Fed is thinking always gets a great deal of attention from investors.
 That’s why the Fed “dot plot” has become one of the most-watched news releases over the years.

 The dot plot is published after each Fed meeting.
 It shows the projections of the 12 members of the Federal Open Market Committee (FOMC), the rate-setting body within the Fed.
 One bank presidents from each of four groups of banks fill rotating seats: